 Niger

 Present-day Niger was long-inhabited by the nomadic Tuareg of the Sahara and the agriculturalists of the south.
 The country became part of French West Africa in the 19th century, and it secured its independence in 1960.
-Niger maintains close ties with France, and the country is France’s favoured counter-terrorism security partner in the Sahel.
-However, protests resisting the French presence have occurred, including in the aftermath of the 2023 coup, indicating widespread disapproval of the official state position.
+Niger maintained close ties with France, and the country was France’s favoured counter-terrorism security partner in the Sahel.
+However, protests against the French presence have occurred, including in the aftermath of the 2023 coup; in December 2023, French troops were expelled from the country.

-Niger is ethnically diverse and consists of the Hausa, Songhai, Tuareg, Fulani, and Kanuri groups.
+The population of Niger is ethnically diverse and comprises the Hausa, Songhai, Tuareg, Fulani, and Kanuri groups.
 Niger has been celebrated for successfully addressing decades of unrest from (mainly Tuareg-led) armed groups by improving minority group representation in government.
 The country has done so by guaranteeing parliamentary representation to all ethnic groups and by decentralizing some administrative functions.

 Nevertheless, Niger is vulnerable to terrorism from outside the country as a result of porous borders and internal terrorism due to a lack of economic opportunities.
 As a result, the jihadist groups operating in the Sahel have caused a major security and humanitarian crisis in Niger.
 Attacks have promoted local communities to form self-defence militia, which have also been accused of participating in inter-communal conflicts.
 Regional insecurity has also driven hundreds of thousands of refugees to Niger, mainly from Mali and Nigeria, further straining resources.